Tom Miles (politician)

-Tom Miles (born November 3, 1979) is a member of the Mississippi House of Representatives, representing the 75th district (Rankin County and Scott County).
+Tom Miles (born November 3, 1979) is a former member of the Mississippi House of Representatives, representing the 75th district (Rankin County and Scott County) from 2012 to 2024.
+Representative Miles is now currently serving as the Chancery Clerk of Scott County.
 Miles is a graduate of Morton High School and Mississippi State University.
 As a college student, Miles opened a business to pay for his own education.

 In 2013, Miles announced a plan to introduce truth-in-labeling laws, which would require country of origin labels for chicken.
 In 2019 Miles tweeted in favor of a new license plate design which includes the phrase "In God We Trust," after freedom from religion advocates threatened to sue the state over the design.

 Miles is a Sunday School teacher at Forest Baptist Church; a member of the Rankin, Scott, and Forest County Chambers of Commerce; the president of Friends of Roosevelt State Park; and a first responder for the Scott County Search and Rescue team.

+Miles chose not to run for re-election to the Mississippi House of Representatives at the end of his term in 2023.
+Instead, he ran for and won the position of Chancery Clerk of Scott County.